Category Archives: Walks & Tours

 Great Treasures of Manchester

 Next tour: Friday 20 July 2018.
 Meet: Visitor Centre, Piccadilly Gardens, 2.30pm.
 The city hosts and holds a thousand treasures: glorious buildings, priceless artefacts, unforgettable stories.
-We’ve picked out some of the greatest for a remarkable new tour. • Wolfgang Buttress’s stirring Tree of Remembrance in Piccadilly Gardens – the one site of wonder in the …
+We’ve picked out some of the greatest for a remarkable new tour. • Wolfgang Buttress’s … Continue reading

 Posted in History Alive | Leave a comment